SungwookLE/udacity_snake_game/README.md

 # Rule of this snake_game

-- 1. There are enemy snakes(color Pink) that try to eat the food as fast as possible.
+1. There are enemy snakes(color pink) that try to eat the food as fast as possible.
 You(color sky blue) have to get the food faster than others
-- 2. There are barrier that kill snakes who contact their head to the barrier wall.
+2. There are barrier(color grey) that kill snakes who contact their head to the barrier wall.
 Therefore You have to try to avoid the barrier

 - This barrier updates according to the each snakes own score

-- 3. There are several kinds of food: normal(color yellow), double up(color blue), life up(color green), kill others(color magenta)
+3. There are several kinds of food: normal(color yellow), double up(color blue), life up(color green), kill others(color magenta)

-  - normal: if you and enemies eat that food, your score and body grows, also moving speed gets faster
+- normal(color yellow): if 'you and enemies' eat that food, their score and body grows, also moving speed gets faster
-  - double up: if you and enemies eat that food, your score and body grows doubles, also moving speed gets faster doubles
+- double up(color blue): if 'you and enemies' eat that food, their score and body grows doubles, also moving speed gets faster doubles
-  - life up: if you eat that food, your life(ea) grows up
+- life up(color green): if 'you' eat that food, your life(ea) grows up
-  - kill other: if you eat that food then, it works that if there are enemies that have more size of body than you, then they are killed
+- kill others(color magenta): if 'you' eat that food then, it works that if there are enemies that have more size of body than you, then they are killed

-- 4. You and enemy snakes fight each others, if you touch the tail of enemy snakes, then you kill that enemy, otherwise you can be kill by enemies
+4. You and enemy snakes fight each others, if you touch the tail of enemy snakes, then you kill that enemy, otherwise you can be kill by enemies

-- tip: if you dead, then your body is reset and head color is changed to dark red for a while
+5. Tip: if you dead, then your body is reset and head color is changed to dark red for a while, Enemis when dead are similar to you

 ## Dependencies for Running Locally